FREDERICK GEORGE MALSOM 1897–1917

-Remembered on Radcliffe on Trent War Memorial, Nottingham Boys High School Memorial and on Panel 153, Tyne Cot Memorial, West Flanders, Belgium.
+Commemorated on Radcliffe on Trent War Memorial, Nottingham Boys High School Memorial, the war memorial at the Royal Academy, London and on Panel 153, Tyne Cot Memorial, West Flanders, Belgium.

-Age three living with father Harry, a domestic coachman, mother Eleanor and brother Reginald, age four, in Eglwysilan, Glamorgan
+Age three living with father Harry, 32, a domestic coachman, mother Eleanor, 29 and brother Reginald, age four, in Eglwysilan, Glamorgan

 Frederick Malsom enlisted in the Artists Rifles at the end of 1915 when he was eighteen.
 It was a prestigious battalion, attracting many men from public schools and universities who wanted to train as officers.
 Members included Wilfred Owen, Edward Thomas and John Nash.
 Eventually over ten thousand of the fifteen thousand who enlisted became officers.